ecs36c-sq2023/ECS153-hw0/README.md

 Finally, you may have realized that much of the code in the previous structs is repeated.
 In `Rectangle`, we attempted to remove this repetition by using macros.
 Look into `DECLARE_STRUCT` and `DEFINE_STRUCT` in `GenericTraits`.
 Once you understand them, you should be able to declare `Rectangle` in less than 5 lines in `Rectangle`.h, and the implementation of `Rectangle` should be less exhaustive.
-Each line of input contains two integers separated by a space, representing `height` and `width`, respectively.
+Each line of input contains two integers separated by ONE space, representing `height` and `width`, respectively.
+It's guaranteed that `height` and `width` will be non-negative.
 When using `dump`, you should use the same format as the input.
 `Rectangle`s are sorted based on their area.
 If two objects have the same area, compare their `heights`.
 If their `heights` are also the same, compare their `widths`.
 Your `Rectangle.h` and `Rectangle.c` will only be graded if `DECLARE_STRUCT` and `DEFINE_STRUCT` are used.
-You will get 10% if you finish `Rectangle` using the marcos we provided, and the code has no memory errors.
+You will get 20% if you finish `Rectangle` using the marcos we provided, and the code has no memory errors.

 ### Requirements